 GeoVision: Harnessing the Heat Beneath Our Feet (October 15, 2019)

-.
+Please join us as Dr. Susan Hamm, Director of the Geothermal Technologies Office for the U.S. Department of Energy, discusses the findings of the Department of Energy’s report: GeoVision: Harnessing the Heat Beneath Our Feet.
 In addition to addressing the state of geothermal energy in the U.S., the report highlights the opportunities for geothermal to have a sizable role in meeting the nation’s 21st-century energy demands.
 The report provides a pathway forward for the future of geothermal and what needs to be done to increase the presence of geothermal in the energy sector.
-Dr. Hamm will also address the challenges and opportunities for geothermal in the Northeastern part of the United States. (presentation slides
+Dr. Hamm will also address the challenges and opportunities for geothermal in the Northeastern part of the United States. (presentation slides)

 US Forest Service Carbon Estimation Tools (November 26, 2018)